Real Estate & the Built Environment

 Requirements for Distinction in the Major in Real Estate and the Built Environment

-Students participating in the University Honors Program, and students with a 3.85 cumulative GPA or higher upon reaching 90 hours completed, are invited to create a portfolio of in-depth business experiences to earn Distinction.
+Upon reaching 90 credit hours completed, students with a 3.50 cumulative GPA or higher, and a 3.85 Daniels GPA or higher, are invited to either create a portfolio of in-depth business experiences or to write a thesis to earn Distinction.
 See Daniels Undergraduate Programs or faculty in the department for more information.

 Real Estate and the Built Environment

-Individual course plans will vary based on incoming transfer credits, admission path to Daniels, prerequisites, availability of courses, minors, and other scheduling factors.
-You MUST meet with your REBE academic advisor to develop an individual graduation plan based on your specific needs.
-See sample course plan below:
+This course plan is a sample schedule only.
+Individual course plans will vary based on incoming transfer credit, prerequisites, restrictions (e.g., the requirement that students have sophomore-level standing/have earned 45 credits to enroll), availability of courses, minors, and other scheduling factors.
+You must meet with your Real Estate and the Built Environment academic advisor in year 2 to develop an individual graduation plan for your specific needs.

 First Year | |||||